-This year’s study reports the global average cost of a data breach is up 6.4 percent over the previous year to $3.86 million.
-The average cost for each lost or stolen record containing sensitive and confidential information also increased by 4.8 percent year over year to $148.
+The 2022 study reports the global average cost of a data breach has increased 12.7 percent over the previous two years to hit an all-time high of $4.35 million.
+The average cost for each lost or stolen record containing sensitive and confidential information also increased by 12.3 percent in two years to $164.

-While security vulnerabilities are a big business thread for enterprises, legacy systems are also problematic from a compliance perspective.
+While security vulnerabilities are a big business threat for enterprises, legacy systems are also problematic from a compliance perspective.
 There are various compliance standards nowadays that require you to properly safeguard your applications.

-Think about GDPR for example.
+Think about GDPR, for example.
 With GDPR in place, customers have the right to have their data deleted.
-While new applications support those cases by default, a legacy system will make legal compliance more time-consuming.
+While new applications support those cases by default, a legacy system will make legal compliance more time-consuming and difficult to navigate.

 In addition, most software-as-a-service providers have a high standard of service level agreements that can cause business costs in terms of non-compliance (e.g. through extensive downtime of your legacy system).

-If you’re running legacy technology in 2019, this not only becomes a threat to your business but also to your hiring and employer branding efforts.
+If you’re running legacy technology in 2023, this not only becomes a threat to your business, but also to your hiring and employer branding efforts.
 As fewer and fewer programmers and operation managers will have the knowledge of those systems, you’ll face a dwindling talent pool.

 While facing all those challenges in running legacy systems, there’s a clear need in migrating those to modernized environments built for the future.